Tom Parker: Who is The Wanted singer Tom Parker, how did he die, was he married with children

-Tom Parker: The Wanted's Tom Parker dies of brain cancer - tributes from Ed Sheeran, Take That, wife, what is a glioblastoma?
+Tom Parker dead: How did The Wanted singer die, was he married with children, tributes from Ed Sheeran, Liam Payne – what is a glioblastoma?

 The Wanted star Tom Parker has died at the age of 33 after being diagnosed with an inoperable brain tumour – here’s everything you need to know about the singer.